2019 Code of Conduct

 We each have an obligation to speak up if, in the course of our employment, we encounter a situation that raises legal or ethical concerns.
 This includes potential fraud or other wrongdoing, whether within the Firm or by an external party.
 If you have a concern regarding a potential violation of this Code or a Firm policy, it is your responsibility to promptly inform at least one of: your supervisor, a member of LCD, your HR representative, a designated contact under a specific policy or procedure or the Integrity Hotline.

 Morgan Stanley encourages employees raising concerns to identify themselves so that the information can be reviewed promptly and thoroughly.
 The Firm will manage all reported concerns as confidentially as possible, including limiting the disclosure of the identity of the person raising the concerns, consistent with applicable law and our commitment to conduct a thorough review of any identified issues.
 In addition, the Firm provides a mechanism for anonymous reporting through the Integrity Hotline, and otherwise as required by law.

 If your concerns relate to the conduct of a senior executive or a member of the Board of Directors of Morgan Stanley, you can report your concerns to the Chief Legal Officer or the Global Audit Director.
 Concerns involving the Chief Legal Officer or the Global Audit Director should be reported to the Board’s Independent Lead Director or Chairman of the Audit Committee.
 Information about how to contact the Board of Directors is available here.

 Our continued success depends on the open communication of concerns by employees without fear of retaliation.
-The Firm takes allegations of misconduct seriously, provided they are made in good faith, and prohibits retaliation against or the victimization of anyone raising a concern.
+The Firm takes allegations of misconduct seriously and prohibits retaliation against or the victimization of anyone raising a concern in good faith.